 What is Vegetable Oil?

-The most popular ingredients in vegetable oil are rapeseeds, soybeans, corn, sunflowers, safflowers, peanuts and palm kernels.
-A vegetable oil can be any blend of these ingredients however most specific brands will have their own proprietary mix that they use to produce a consistent product.
+Any vegetable oil product can be any blend of these ingredients, but most specific brands will have a proprietary mix to produce a consistent product.

 The Purpose of Vegetable Oil in Brownies